jlscs/FastNN/readme_en.md

 * dataset_dir：String type.
 Indicating training dataset directory, None by default;
 * model_name：String type.
 Indicating model name, options among ['resnet_v1_50', 'vgg', 'inception']，for more information, check images/models;

-Particularly, if task_type is 'finetune', model_dir and ckpt_file_name need also be specified, which indicates checkpoint dir and checkpoint file name respectively。
+Particularly, if task_type is 'finetune', model_dir and ckpt_file_name need also be specified, which indicates checkpoint dir and checkpoint file name respectively.

 We provide instructions for FastNN model libraty on "Local Trial" and "PAI Trial" as following.